-There is a referral programme but this is not apparent until you fund the account: “Earn up to £250.
+There is a referral programme but only under FCA and NBRB accounts: “Earn up to $100.
 Introduce like-minded traders and earn rewards” proclaims the app when you click on the ‘invite friends’ button that appears in the account view.

 Give permission for the Capital.com app to access your contacts: